menu icon

 • Large bowl and wooden spoon

-• Rolling Pin and tea towel
+• Rolling Pin and kitchen towel

 • Large pot, slotted spoon and plate